-At the first regular meeting following the receipt of a PD Application, the THC will elect a Site Visit Coordinator.
+Within 48 hours of receiving a PD Application, the THC chair will schedule a special meeting to elect a THC Member to act as a Site Visit Coordinator.
 The Site Visit Coordinator shall:

 - 1. Work with the Applicant, Harbormaster, and/or site adjacent property owner(s) to determine the location and mutually agreed upon date and time for the Site Visit. - 2.
 Provide details for the Site Visit to the THC Secretary, who shall then post notice of the Site Visit according to Open Meeting Act requirement.